The Best Accounting Software For 2019

 There are a couple of potential drawbacks to consider before purchasing FreshBooks.
 In addition to not being full accounting software, FreshBooks offers only a single user.
 Since FreshBooks is on the same price level as QBO, businesses will get more bang for their buck going with Quickbooks Online, or even Zoho Books (although ease of use might make FreshBooks the better choice depending on your business’s accounting needs and your own accounting experience).

-In the past, FreshBooks was not my top choice, but the FreshBooks team is making leaps and bounds in recent months, making it a good options for businesses needing easy accounting software.
+In the past, FreshBooks was not a solution I’d recommend for business accounting, but the FreshBooks team is making leaps and bounds in recent months, making it a good options for businesses needing easy accounting software.

 7. QuickBooks Self-Employed